MTS Oceanos: Rescue efforts

-Hills later said that searching for Captain Avranas, he had discovered him smoking on the fantail and he said "I think he was in deep, deep shock."
-Hills reportedly rescued Avranas' dog and released his canary.
-A South African Navy Diver testified that the captain had insisted on being taken ashore by the first helicopter.
-Boltman told a newspaper: "Later in the morning, Captain Avarnasi (sic) even contacted me from shore to ask how things were going."
+An inflatable had to be launched to rescue some passengers who panicked and jumped into the water.
+South African Navy divers conducted a final search of the ship from bow to stern, ensuring that no survivors had been left behind after there had been an erroneous report of 21 passengers still being unaccounted for.
+Oceanos rolled onto her starboard side and sank bow first approximately 45 minutes after the last person was airlifted from the deck, with her bow striking the seabed 308 ft below the surface, bringing the stern to a vertical position.
+The final minutes of her sinking were captured on video and broadcast by ABC News.
+All 571 people on board were saved.

 Aftermath

-Captain Avranas received extensive media coverage as an example of unprofessional behaviour whilst in command.
+The circumstances of the sinking, including the successful efforts of the Oceanoss entertainment staff and Coast Guard which ensured the survival of everyone on board, resulted in widespread international media attention.
+Captain Avranas, in particular, received extensive backlash for neglecting his duties.
 He stated that he left the ship first to arrange for a rescue effort, and then supervised the rescue from a helicopter because "the batteries on the crew's walkie-talkies had died, meaning that he had no communications with his crew or with other rescue craft".
 He was quoted soon after the sinking as saying, "When I order abandon the ship, it doesn't matter what time I leave.
 Abandon is for everybody.
 If some people like to stay, they can stay."
 In 1992, he and five other officers were convicted of negligence by a Greek board of inquiry for fleeing the ship without helping the passengers.